• USD

 Python

-The African rock python (Python sebae) is the largest snake on the continent, with significant specimens approaching or exceeding 6m (20 ft).
+The African rock python (Python sebae) is the largest snake on the continent, with significant specimens approaching or exceeding 6 m (20 ft).
 This non-venomous snake kills its prey by constricting its heavily muscled coils.
 Death is usually caused by cardiac arrest rather than asphyxiation or crushing.
-Though it typically targets large rodents, small mammals and the like, pythons will often hunt animals of great size, like antelope or even crocodiles.
+Though it typically targets large rodents and small mammals, python will often hunt animals of great size, like antelope or even crocodiles.

 Mole Snake